Jeffrey B. WallPartner

 Mr. Wall joined the Firm in 2013 after serving as an Assistant to the Solicitor General in the U.S. Department of Justice.
 He received a number of recognitions for his advocacy before the Supreme Court during that time, including awards from the Attorney General for outstanding contributions by a new employee and from the Internal Revenue Service for outstanding support to the Office of Chief Counsel.

 Mr. Wall was a law clerk to Justice Clarence Thomas and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
 He has taught courses in law school on administrative law and federal jurisdiction.
-He is a past officer of the Edward Coke Appellate Inn of Court, which is the principal bench-bar organization for appellate judges and lawyers in the Washington area.
-He is a member of the Advisory Committee on Procedures for the U.S. Court of Appeals for the D.C.
-Circuit, as well as the Supreme Court Historical Society.
+He is a former officer of the Edward Coke Appellate Inn of Court, which is the principal bench-bar organization for appellate judges and lawyers in the Washington area.
+He is a member of the Supreme Court Historical Society, as well as a former member of the Advisory Committee on Procedures for the U.S. Court of Appeals for the D.C.
+Circuit.

 Cases Argued in the Supreme Court (click on the case name to listen to the oral argument)

 - United States ex rel.
 Eisenstein v.
 City of New York, 556 U.S. 928 (2009): whether the government is a party to a qui tam action under the False Claims Act when it declines to intervene.

 - Gabelli v.
 SEC, 133 S. Ct.
 1216 (2013): when a statute of limitations begins to run for civil penalty claims against investment advisers.

 - Credit Suisse Securities (USA) LLC v.
 Simmonds, 132 S. Ct.
 1414 (2012): when a statute of limitations begins to run for short-swing trading claims against financial institutions, officers, and directors.